Menu

 Reykjadalur – Icelandic for “smoky valley” – is located just off the Ring Road, around a 50-minute drive from Reykjavík.
 Situated near an extinct volcano, the valley is home to multiple hot springs and mud pools.
 The key highlight of this region, though, is its geothermal river.

 From a nearby parking lot, you can follow a well-marked trail through the valley on foot.
-After around 1 hour, you’ll approach the river, seeing plumes of steam and smelling the unmistakeable scent of sulphur.
+After around 1 hour, you’ll approach the river, seeing plumes of steam and smelling the unmistakable scent of sulphur.
 Don’t let that put you off though, as the water is perfectly safe to bathe in!

 Reykjadalur hot spring river